We can make your web site easier to find, and easier to use.

 12. Pictures geo-tagged

 In other words, I would try to identify all of the different activities that people can take on the site, and find different ways to measure that activity.
-Looking at that activity, plus information about user sessions, and time spent on the site could possibly provide me with some interesting information that I can act upon.
+Looking at that activity, plus information about user sessions and time spent on the site could provide me with some interesting information that I can act upon.

 For example, if memberships in user groups start to slow significantly, I will want to explore why.
-If the number of images uploaded by premium members drops significantly, but the number of pictures added by free members increases significantly, I might want to uncover possibly reasons for the change in activity by the two groups.
+If the number of images uploaded by premium members drops significantly, but the number of pictures added by free members increases significantly, I might want to uncover possible reasons for the change in activity by the two groups.

 Demographics and User Engagement